Sales tax measure to go on bankrupt California city's ballot

-SAN FRANCISCO, July 9 (Reuters) - Stockton, California’s city council voted on Tuesday night to put a measure increasing the city’s sales tax on the November ballot to raise revenue to help the city exit from bankruptcy and to increase spending on public safety.
+SAN FRANCISCO (Reuters) - Stockton, California’s city council voted on Tuesday night to put a measure increasing the city’s sales tax on the November ballot to raise revenue to help the city exit from bankruptcy and to increase spending on public safety.

 The vote came more than a year after the city of roughly 300,000 residents in California’s Central Valley became the biggest U.S. city to file for bankruptcy protection from its creditors.